 Frances: Yes.
 The short answer is yes.
 And I’ll tell you why.
-When you start an organization, a very small organization, because you’re having a conversation and it seems like a sensible thing to do at the time, what is of course incredibly humbling, is that then there are other people who want to take that fight up and continue that on.
+When you start an organisation, a very small organisation, because you’re having a conversation and it seems like a sensible thing to do at the time, what is of course incredibly humbling, is that then there are other people who want to take that fight up and continue that on.

 The calibre of the current board is incredible, and the fact that group of people, of course, very ably led by herself, and want to do that.
-And that the organization still exists and going from strength to strength after 12 years.
-Yes, that’s certainly, I think something to be proud of.
+And that the organisation still exists and going from strength to strength after 12 years.
+Yes, that’s certainly, I think, something to be proud of.

 What do you think about that Frances?